JiaRenChang/CoPaNet/README.md

 ## Usage
 0. Install Torch and required dependencies like cuDNN.
 See the instructions [here](https://github.com/facebook/fb.resnet.torch/blob/master/INSTALL.md) for a step-by-step guide.
 1. Clone this repo: ```https://github.com/JiaRenChang/CoPaNet.git```

+We also provide our implementation of "CMaxTable".
+It runs above 2x faster than naive implementation in Torch's nn.

 As an example, the following command trains a CoPaNet with depth 164 on CIFAR-10:
 ```